Bognar/RiskModel/README.md

 Example:

-Normal user P=2, I=3 EF=1
+Standard user P=2, I=3 EF=1

-CFO user P=2, I=3 EF=2
+Admin user P=2, I=3 EF=2

-With normal base risk model "Normal user" would have Risk High (6)
+With normal base risk model "Standard user" would have Risk High (6)

-With normal base risk model "CFO user" would have Risk High (6)
+With normal base risk model "Admin user" would have Risk High (6)

 If we introduce EF Multiplier

-"Normal User" would have Final Risk score Medium (6)
+"Standard User" would have Final Risk score Medium (6)

-"CFO user" would have Final Risk score High (12)
+"Admin user" would have Final Risk score High (12)